tetherscript/ComfyParamVisualizer/README.md

 - doesn't conflict with any custom nodes, because it is not used within the ComfyUI user interface.

 To use it, you (ok, this is simplified a bit)
+- In the ComfyUI editor, set it to display nodeid's, then edit, save and export as API your workflow.
+Take note of which nodes and parameters you want to test (ex.
+KSampler:3:steps, KSampler:3:cfg).
+- Edit the '0 - gen_images.bat' to reflect the node:parameters you want to test.
+- Edit the \params paramater files that contain the parameter values to be tested, with filenames that reflect the node:paramater pair.
+The .bat file refers to these param files.
+Also change the paths in the .bat to reflect where you installed the scripts.
-- edit and save your workflow in the ComfyUI editor like usual.
-You can close the UI if you want, just leave ComfyUI running in the background.
+- Keep comfyui running.
+You can close the comfyui editor if you want, but it isn't necessary.
+Don't touch the ComfyUI if you keep it open.
-- define the workflow parameters you want to test ex 'let's test KSampler steps vs cfg'.
-- run a python script that calls the built-in ComfyUI webserver.
-This will generate images based on all combinations of the parameters you provided.
-Got 4 steps and 3 cfgs?
-You going to get 12 images.
-This can be huge if you have the time - I have done over 4000 images in one image generation call, gave me time to mow the lawn and wash the car.
-- run another script to display the images in a web browser where you can adjust the workflow pamameters with sliders and see the corresponding image instantly.
-Just scrub away on those sliders.
+- Run '0 - gen_images.bat'.
+It will show info on which params will be be tested.
+Each combination will be sent to the ComfyUI built-in webserver and queued and processed.
+In the ComfyUI console, you'll see the queueing and processing activity.
+When the processing has completed (you'll know because it doesn't start processing another).
+This is the same idea as when you press the Run button in the ComfyUI editor - it queues and processes a single item.
+- Now that the images have been generated, copy them to the /params/images folder.
+- Run the '1 - gen_aligned_viewer.bat' and/or '2 - gen_axis_grid_viewer.bat' which creates image viewers as .html files in your images folder.
+- Open the .html file in your browser.
+You can change the theme (light/dark), lock a slider with the checkbox, and adjust the sliders to see the image that was generated that match the slider settings.
+Scrub the sliders back and forth - you'll see how the image changes.
-- or run a different script that allows you to scrub and optionally create an XY plot.
+- The grid_viewer html allows you to scrub the sliders, and also specify a slider to be x and/or y axis to give an XY plot.
+You can scrub the other sliders and the plot will update.
-- You'll be saying 'ohhhh...i get how cfg and steps work now.'
+That's it!
+Have fun.

+> [!TIP]
-- You can use it on up to 6 dimensions in any node, so that could be complex like: LoraFile * Lora:strength * KSampler:scheduler * KSampler:sampler_name * KSampler:cfg * KSampler:steps.
+> You can use it on up to 6 dimensions in any node, so that could be complex like: LoraFile * Lora:strength * KSampler:scheduler * KSampler:sampler_name * KSampler:cfg * KSampler:steps.
+I often test it with 1500+ images, and have tried 4000 and it worked fine, but all the fans on my PC were on full blast by the end.
+This would be a perfect thing to throw at a runpod.ai 5090 instance - just let it go crazy for several hours, then download the resulting images and analyze them locally.

 SCRIPTS, YOU SAY?
 SECURITY!
 - Yes, there are 3 python scripts and some batch files to call them.
 And you are right to question the security aspects of this.
 Peruse the scripts, run them sandboxed, whatever helps.
 I have included the ChatGPT5 prompts to recreate the entire functionality.
 I suggest using these prompts to explore the specifications and tweak these scripts just as you need them.